Skip to main content

 • Create documentation: Hive counts, placement photos, service logs, and (optionally) telemetry data proving ongoing operation

-Important: The appraisal district makes the final decision on approval and valuation.
-We provide supporting documentation and managed apiary operations; we do not guarantee outcomes.
+Important: The appraisal district makes the final decision on valuation.
+We provide supporting documentation and managed apiary operations.

 Eligibility Checklist (common patterns)